Tattoos

 February Birth Flowers and Their Significance in Tattoo Culture

 There’s a straightforward answer to this.
 Everyone desires something unique.
-And what can be even more unique apart from her birth date than a birth date tattoo?
+And what can be even more unique apart from her birth date than a birth flower for February tattoo?
 February birth flower tattoos are a secret joke with Mother Nature.
 It shouts, “February is my birthday month, and I am loud about it!”

 Take, in this example, Sarah.
 After her painful asawa, she had a small violet tattoo on her wrist.
 Self-reminded,’ she says.
 That is the strength of these tiny flowers.